awsdocs/aws-serverlessrepo-developer-guide/doc_source/serverlessrepo-how-to-publish.md

 ### Deleting an Application \(AWS CLI\)<a name="deleting-application-through-cli"></a>

 To delete a published application using the AWS CLI, run the `[aws serverlessrepo delete\-application](https://docs.aws.amazon.com/cli/latest/reference/serverlessrepo/delete-application.html)` command\.
-In the command, specify the application ID of the application that you want to delete\.

-The following command deletes an application, where `<value>` is the application ID:
+The following command deletes an application, where `application-id` is the Amazon Resource Name \(ARN\) of the application:

 ```
-1. PROMPT> aws serverlessrepo delete-application --application-id <value>
+1. aws serverlessrepo delete-application --application-id application-id
 ```